-The Chase Sapphire Reserve & Preferred 50,000 Point Sign-Up Bonus
+The Chase Sapphire Reserve & Preferred Sign-Up Bonus

 Both offers are worth the same if you plan on transferring your rewards points to Chase travel partner.

-However, if the sign-up bonus was the same, the Chase Sapphire Reserve bonus is worth more when you redeem your points through Chase’s travel portal because of the 50% travel redemption bonus.
+However, if the sign-up bonus was the same, the Chase Sapphire Reserve bonus would be worth more when redeeming points through Chase’s travel portal because of the 50% travel redemption bonus.

-When you redeem your Ultimate Rewards for award travel directly through Chase, the 50,000 points are worth $750 (1.5 cents each) compared to $625 (1.25 cents each) with the Sapphire Preferred.
+When you redeem your Ultimate Rewards for award travel directly through Chase, 50,000 points are worth $750 (1.5 cents each) compared to $625 (1.25 cents each) with the Sapphire Preferred.
 However, the current 60,000 sign-up bonus with the Sapphire Preferred is also worth $750.

 Eligibility for the Chase Sapphire Reserve and Preferred

-As a side note, current Chase policy only lets Sapphire cardmembers earn one sign-up bonus at a time.
+As a side note, the current Chase policy only lets Sapphire cardmembers earn one sign-up bonus at a time.
 If you currently hold a Sapphire Preferred or Reserve, you must wait 24 months from the time you received the sign-up bonus before applying for the other Sapphire product.

 Also, you can always upgrade your Preferred to the Reserve or downgrade the Reserve to the Preferred, but you wouldn’t receive a sign-up bonus in either situation.

 And if you’re unfamiliar with Chase’s 5/24 rule read this post.

 Also, don’t apply for any credit cards if your credit score isn’t in good condition and if you can’t manage your credit properly.
 Here are our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.